Friendship House: Friendship House Harlem

-At the suggestion of well-known social activist and editor John La Farge, SJ and of Fr.
+At the suggestion of well-known social activist and editor John LaFarge, SJ and of Fr.
 Paul Francis Watson of Graymoor, in Garrison, New York, Fr.
 Michael Mulvoy, CSSP, pastor of St. Mark the Evangelist parish in New York's Harlem, invited Catherine to work in his parish.
 Arriving in February 1938, and with the backing of Cardinal Patrick Hayes, Catherine founded an interracial ministry that would spread to other American cities and become well known in the American Catholic Church.

 Friendship House ran an employment center, credit union, and co-op.
 There was also the Martin de Porres Library, Cub Scout and CYO groups.
 The young people who joined lived in community among those whom they served and maintained a way of life based on prayer and the sacraments.
 Motivated by the gospel, they sought to serve Christ in “the least of [his] brothers.”

 Through her work, lectures, and writing, Catherine became one of the leading proponents of interracial justice in the pre-civil rights era, challenging Catholic leaders and laity alike to abandon the sin of racial discrimination.

 Friendship House Chicago

 In 1942 at the request of Auxiliary Bishop Bernard J. Sheil, Friendship House opened a branch in Chicago, headed by Ann Harrigan and Ellen Tarry.
-However, dissentions caused by personal rifts and differences in vision increased, and these were heightened by Catherine's 1947 marriage to newspaper reporter Eddie Doherty.
+However, dissensions caused by personal rifts and differences in vision increased, and these were heightened by Catherine's 1943 marriage to newspaper reporter Eddie Doherty.
 The situation eventually led to her resignation as Director General and withdrawal to Canada.
 There another apostolate, Madonna House, would develop and thrive.

-Later History
+Later history

 Friendship House continued to grow in the United States until the late 1950s, with new foundations in Washington, D.C.
 (1948), Portland, Oregon (1951), Shreveport, Louisiana (1953) and others.
 In the 1950s the Friendship Houses in Portland and in Washington, D.C. changed their affiliation to Madonna House.

 As the social climate in the U.S. evolved, Friendship House's work shifted from social welfare to interracial justice and social action, from ‘direct assistance to… working for institutional change,” from “Friendship House as a way of life to the common vocation of all Christians to humanize the social order.”
 From a faith-based community living in voluntary poverty, it became an organization focused on interracial justice with a hired staff receiving a small salary.

 Catherine de Hueck Doherty resigned from the council and executive board in October 1956, severing her association with the American branch.
 By 1960, Friendship House had become a national movement for interracial justice with headquarters in Chicago.
 The Harlem house closed that year due to long-standing problems with financial support and management.
 Declining participation and lack of funds finally led to the closure of Friendship House in Chicago in 2000.